thepower/power-docs/docs/Community/01-testnet-flow.md

 #### Download, build, and run the node using the source code

-Use [this manual](./03-download-build-run-source.md) to download, build, and run the node from the source code if you want to go through the hardcore way of building sources, but we still recommend you to use the Docker image.
+Use [this manual](./03-download-build-run-source.md) to download, build, and run the node from the source code if you want to go through the advanced way of building sources, but we still recommend you to use the Docker image.